CFI On Campus FAQ

 CFI On Campus receives funding through private donations and through sponsorship by the Center for Inquiry.

 What is the administrative structure for CFI On Campus?

 How much control does Center for Inquiry exercise over its member groups?

 None.
 CFI exercises no official control over the campus groups that affiliate with it.
 Each group directs its own activities and preserves its independence and autonomy.
 The Center for Inquiry does provide occasional networking, promotional, programmatic and administrative direction, in cooperation with local group leaders and members.
 Since groups are affiliates and not "chapters," you choose everything your group does.

 If I don't have a group already, how can I start one?

 Are there other, similar groups individuals in my area?

 CFI has groups and contacts on hundreds of high school and college campuses worldwide.
-In addition, since the Center for Inquiry is affiliated with the Council for Secular Humanism and CSI (both of which support networks of freethought, secular humanist, and skeptic societies throughout the world), there are bound to be many like-minded people in your area.
+In addition, since the Center for Inquiry has a network of freethought, secular humanist, and skeptic societies throughout the world, there are bound to be many like-minded people in your area.
 For information about individuals and groups in your area, see our affiliates page or contact us.